-The increase in rental (lease) revenue was primarily due to the increase in non-cancelable leases.
-Accordingly, revenues associated with these leases are recognized ratably over a three to five year lease term.
-Revenues to be recognized under these non-cancelable leases (backlog) was approximately \$1,121,000.
-The weighted average remaining lease term was approximately 35 months as of March 31, 2006.
-The associated unamortized capitalized costs in connection with these leases was approximately \$294,000 or 26% of revenue backlog.
+Revenue associated with support contracts and leases not sold to HLC are recognized ratably over a three to five year lease term.
+Revenue to be recognized under these support contracts and non-cancelable leases (backlog) was approximately \$1,096,000.
+The weighted average remaining lease term was approximately 28 months as of June 30, 2006.